nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biodegradable:** Pertains to the ability of these materials to be broken down by enzymes, often used in the context of environmental or medical applications.

-### Expanded Definition and Usage\nEnzyme-responsive materials have revolutionized areas such as drug delivery, tissue engineering, and environmental sensing by providing precise and safe interactions that are tightly regulated by the presence and concentration of specific enzymes.
+### Expanded Definition and Usage:
+Enzyme-responsive materials have revolutionized areas such as drug delivery, tissue engineering, and environmental sensing by providing precise and safe interactions that are tightly regulated by the presence and concentration of specific enzymes.
 This technology allows for the targeted release of drugs at specific sites within the body, particularly useful in cancer therapy where drugs can be released directly at tumor sites by tumor-associated enzymes, minimizing systemic toxicity.
 Additionally, in the context of biodegradability, these materials can be designed to break down safely and predictably in the body or environment, contributing to more sustainable product designs.

 Lexical dictionary entries such as the one provided for "Enzyme-Responsive" not only define words but also enrich our understanding of their application across various fields, enhancing both academic and practical communication about this critical area of material science and medicine.